European Super League: Revival project

 On 19 October 2022, A22 Sports Management, the Spain-based company that "sponsor[s]" and "assist[s]" in "the creation of the European Super League," appointed as chief executive officer Bernd Reichart, formerly the CEO of German broadcaster RTL.
 The same day, Reichart claimed the European Super League "would be relaunched within three years."
 He added that European football is "becoming unsustainable" under the "current system."
 After claiming that "European club-football is not living up to its potential", he stated that "permanent membership is off the table" and, instead, the "stakeholders" should discuss "an open competition based on sporting merit."
 UEFA responded that they had received a letter from A22 and "will consider the request for a meeting in due course," while the management of the Premier League directed interested parties to its 9 June 2021 statement, jointly signed with the FA, in which it was acknowledged that their member-clubs' actions to participate in a Super League were a "mistake" and, therefore, "the matter" has been brought "to a conclusion."

 UEFA's meeting with A22 Sports Management took place on 8 November 2022, and was attended by representatives from all sectors to express their total disagreement with the Super League.
 The meeting was attended by around 30 people, including UEFA president Čeferin, Paris Saint-Germain's and European Club Association (ECA) chief Nasser Al-Khelaifi, La Liga president Tebas, and more than 20 senior officials from the ECA, continental leagues, supporters' groups and footballers' associations.
-They all said they remain firmly against the Super League plan.
+They all said that they remain firmly against the Super League plan.